zlsa/zlsadesign.com/content/article/what-is/the-karman-line.md

 Given the fact that the atmosphere gradually thins out as altitude increases, aircraft need to increase their speed at higher altitudes to keep the total lift constant.
-This is an important concept: if it was going fast enough, a 747 would be able to fly at 50km, several times higher than normal.
+This is an important concept: if it was going fast enough, a 747 would be able to fly at {{< km 50 >}}, several times higher than normal.
-Unfortunately, these speeds are well in excess of Mach 1, and thus impossible, for the 747.
+Unfortunately, the speeds required to fly straight and level at that altitude are well in excess of Mach 1, and thus impossible, for the 747.

-{{< note title="Weird stuff" >}}
-The reduction in lift at high altitudes usually isn't the direct limiting factor in the altitude ceiling of aircraft.
+{{< note title="" >}}It turns out that at high altitudes, the loss of lift due to the thinner air does not directly define the maximum altitude of an aircraft.
 The real limitation is how much power the engine can produce.
-Since engines directly consume atmospheric oxygen, the thin air at higher altitudes reduces engine power, thus indirectly limiting top speed and therefore maximum lift.
+Since engines directly consume atmospheric oxygen to mix with their fuel, the thin air at higher altitudes reduces engine power, thus indirectly limiting top speed and therefore the maximum amount of lift that can be generated.{{</ note >}}

-{{</ note >}}
+This establishes a relationship between atmospheric density and the minimum velocity needed to maintain level flight.

 # Space flight

 Anything in orbit around the Earth is essentially falling around the earth.
-The ISS orbits at about the lowest feasible altitude for a large, very high-drag object: 400km, and it still needs to be reboosted every few months.
+The ISS orbits at about the lowest feasible altitude for a large, very high-drag object: {{< km 400 >}}, and it still needs to be reboosted every few months.
+So there isn't _no_ drag at the ISS; there's just very little.
+Now, the ISS is traveling at about {{< km-s "7.8" 1 >}}; for a 747 to produce enough lift for level flight at that altitudes, it would need to fly far faster than the orbital velocity of the ISS.

+That's exactly what the Kármán line is: the